35 Airspeed Definitions & Measurement

 (13) \begin{equation*} V_{\rm {\tiny EAS}} = \sqrt{ \frac{p^* - p }{2 \varrho_0} } = \sqrt{ \frac{\Delta p}{2 \varrho_0}} \end{equation*}

-The ASI still responds as a dynamic pressure measuring instrument, but now the compressibility of the air affects the reading of total pressure from the Pitot tube must be considered.
+The ASI still responds as a dynamic pressure measuring instrument.
+Still, the compressibility of the air affects the reading of total pressure from the Pitot tube, which must be considered.

 Subsonic Flight Speeds